Kingsford-Group/scallop/README.md

 from (http://www.htslib.org/) with version 1.2 or higher.
 Compile it to generate the htslib file `libhts.a`.
 Set environment variable `HTSLIB` to indicate the directory of `libhts.a`.
-For example, for Unix platforms, add the following statement to the file `~/.bash_profile`:
+For example, for Unix platforms, do the following:
 ```
 export HTSLIB="/directory/to/your/htslib/htslib-1.2.1"
 ```